Owner-reported updates introduce inconsistency and subjective interpretation

 Service dog training is constrained by limited trainer availability, dogs are required to learn multiple cues for similar actions, and owners struggle to track and interpret training data.

-Designing distributed
+Designing for

-AI System
+distributed AI

 Passive sensing of physiological and behavioral signals